 Invite people to find out more about your new group at a playground, church room, school gym, or someone’s living room.
 This is a great way to involve interested families in the starting-up process and to begin getting comfortable with the idea of watching one another’s children.

-If you don’t have set ideas or clear preferences, you may also decide to let these interested families help you decide how to organize your group — in terms of leadership, tracking points and meetings.
+If you don’t have set ideas or clear preferences, you may also decide to let these interested families help you decide how to organize your group — in terms of leadership, tracking points, and meetings.

-Get the Fire Going
+How to Get the Fire Going

 If the co-op concept is new to many of your members, they might need some encouragement to jump in and give it a try.
 If they see others taking the plunge and being active, it will help warm everyone up.